SocketCluster/sc-crud-sample/README.md

 While I was doing all of this, some really good front-end frameworks (AngularJS, EmberJS, CanJS, Polymer, ReactJS...) were being developed.
 One of the most innovative features which these frameworks were introducing was live data binding.
-For those who don't know, data binding is a feature which allows you to declaratively add placeholders such as {{somePropertyName}} inside your frontend templates/views to allow them to automagically update when the related properties are changed on the front end (without having to imperatively select specific elements).
+For those who don't know, data binding is a feature which allows you to declaratively add placeholders such as {{somePropertyName}} inside your frontend templates/views to allow them to automagically update when the related properties are changed in your frontend code (without having to imperatively select specific elements).

 While I was getting familiar with data binding with CanJS and AngularJS, I spent a lot of time thinking about how I could extend SocketCluster to leverage those features - It occurred to me that having Pub/Sub channels on the frontend would be a really powerful and scalable way to achieve